 Pre-determine Ideal Targets, Clubs and Types of Shots — It is very important for the under-thinker to spend more time developing strategy before they compete.
 Dedicate at least one practice round prior to competition to pre-determine all your ideal targets, shots and clubs for playing the tournament course.

 Make All Calculations in One Definite Step — Make an agreement with yourself that the very first step of your mental routine will always be to consider the variables necessary to execute your wisest shot and putt for the given situation.
 Rather than rely solely on first impressions, be sure you consider all the basics before taking your practice swing, or stroke, and before visualizing your shot, or putt.
-These basics include your yardages, estimation of wind, effects of the type, length and condition of the grass, effects of down-hill, side-hill and up-hill lies, etc. With practice and with a pre-determined game plan, you should quickly and easily overcome under-thinking.
+These basics include your yardages, estimation of wind, effects of the type, length and condition of the grass, effects of down-hill, side-hill and up-hill lies, etc. With practice and with a pre-determined game plan, you should quickly and easily overcome under-thinking and be able to focus the perfect amount on your golf swing tips.